logicobc/hello-world/README.md

 # hello-world

 Hi all,
-I like the web-development and machine-learning. i will learn and make it for myself!
+Logicobc here, I like the web-development and machine-learning.
+I will learn and make it for myself!